GUIDELINES FOR CONTRIBUTORS: A SUMMARY

 If photographs and diagrams are submitted as hard copy, each one should be on a separate page, with small items glued to a blank white sheet.
 Photographs should be clear glossy prints, preferably black-and-white although color prints are also acceptable.
 (There may be an additional charge for conversion from slides or other transparencies.)
 Diagrams must be of draftsman quality and camera-ready.

-Regardless of the method used for submission, number the hard copy of each figure on the back, in a series separate from the numbering of any musical examples or tables, and indicate which direction is up unless there is no possibility for ambiguity.
 List figure captions on a separate page or pages and include complete source information for all illustrations, such as location and institution, inventory number, and credits for photographers and previous publishers.

 Book Reviews.
 The Journal reviews books on subjects concerning the construction, history, sociology, and conservation of instruments, and questions of performance practice related to particular instruments.
 Reviews are ordinarily between 750 and 1000 words long, but length is negotiable.
 Reviewers normally receive a copy of the book reviewed.
 Suggestions of books for review or of possible new reviewers are always welcome.
 Reviews are normally solicited by the review editor.
 Those interested in reviewing books are invited to write to: Albert Rice, 495 St. Augustine Ave., Claremont, CA 91711.